bmelinden/vbSPTu/README.txt

 ---
 to do:

+- make Xiter(...,iType) a YSZmodel function that calls child-class functions Xiter_mle, Xiter_map, Xiter_vb.
+- separate state estimates from Siter
 - check that N=1 is handle correctly, in terms of priors and KL-terms
 - make tolerance parameters from opt go into model obj and be used by convergence function
-- make the data a static part of the model objects, using a handle calss if nothing lse works...
+- make the data a static part of the model objects, using a handle class if nothing lse works...
+- more compact (fewer lines) convergence notifications
 - rearrange options struct with multiple levels, e.g., opt.input, opt.output, opt.prior, opt.VBanalysis, opt.convergence, opt.init